peremartra/Large-Language-Model-Notebooks-Course/4-Evaluating LLMs/readme.md

 The metrics used to measure the performance of Large Language Models are quite different from the ones we've been using in more traditional models.
 We're shifting away from metrics like Accuracy, F1 score, or recall, and moving towards metrics like BLEU, ROUGE, or METEOR.

+However, the evaluation of applications with Large Language Models goes far beyond metrics.
+That's why we will analyze other techniques and tools, such as LangSmith or evaluation using other language models.

+## Metrics Based in n-Grams.
 These metrics are tailored to the specific task assigned to the language model.

 In this section, we'll explore examples of several of these metrics and how to use them to determine whether one model is superior to another for a given task.
 We'll delve into practical scenarios where these metrics help us make informed decisions about the performance of different models.